Complementarity (physics)

 In physics, complementarity is a conceptual aspect of quantum mechanics that Niels Bohr regarded as an essential feature of the theory.
-The complementarity principle holds that objects have certain pairs of complementary properties which cannot all be observed or measured simultaneously.
-An example of such a pair is position and momentum.
+The complementarity principle holds that certain pairs of complementary properties cannot all be observed or measured simultaneously.
+For example, position and momentum, frequency and lifetime, or optical phase and photon number.
+In contemporary terms, complementarity encompasses both the uncertainty principle and wave-particle duality.

 Bohr considered one of the foundational truths of quantum mechanics to be the fact that setting up an experiment to measure one quantity of a pair, for instance the position of an electron, excludes the possibility of measuring the other, yet understanding both experiments is necessary to characterize the object under study.
 In Bohr's view, the behavior of atomic and subatomic objects cannot be separated from the measuring instruments that create the context in which the measured objects behave.
 Consequently, there is no "single picture" that unifies the results obtained in these different experimental contexts, and only the "totality of the phenomena" together can provide a completely informative description.